 The Homegrown National Park website features an interactive map that shows each person’s contribution to planting native by state, county, and zip code.
 You can add your yard to this map!

 Dr. Tallamy is the T. A. Baker Professor of Agriculture in the Department of Entomology and Wildlife Ecology at the University of Delaware.
 Chief among his research goals is to better understand the many ways insects interact with plants and how such interactions determine the diversity of animal communities.
 His book “Bringing Nature Home” was awarded the 2008 Silver Medal by the Garden Writers’ Association.
 “Nature’s Best Hope,” a New York Times Best Seller, was released in February 2020, and his latest book “The Nature of Oaks” was released by Timber press in March 2021.
 Among his awards are the Garden Club of America Margaret Douglas Medal for Conservation, the Tom Dodd Jr. Award of Excellence, the 2018 AHS B.Y.
 Morrison Communication Award, and the 2019 Cynthia Westcott Scientific Writing Award.

 In-person and on Zoom

 This program will be offered simultaneously in-person at the Garden Club and on Zoom.
-COVID-19 precautions will be outlined closer to the event.
+COVID-19 health and safety precautions will be practiced during the event and will be outlined closer to the event.